United States Army Futures and Concepts Command

-The U.S. Army Futures and Concepts Command (FCC) is located on Fort Eustis, Virginia, as a subordinate unit of the U.S. Army Transformation and Training Command (T2COM).
-FCC is tasked with testing management and requirements establishing for the Army's materiel, systems, training, and doctrine.
+The United States Army Futures and Concepts Command (FCC) is located on Fort Eustis, Virginia, as a subordinate unit of the U.S. Army Transformation and Training Command (T2COM).
+FCC is tasked with testing management and establishing requirements for the Army's materiel, systems, training, and doctrine.

 History

-On 1 October 2003, the U.S. Army Futures Center (FC), alternatively TRADOC Futures Center (FC), was established as a subordinate unit to the Training and Doctrine Command (TRADOC).
+On 1 October 2003, the U.S. Army Futures Center (FC), aka TRADOC Futures Center (FC), was established as a subordinate unit to the Training and Doctrine Command (TRADOC).

-The TRADOC FC consisted of five directorates and a forward operating element:
+The Futures Center consisted of five directorates and a forward operating element: